Discovering...

 Rooftop Breakfast

-Most riads include a traditional Moroccan breakfast served on the rooftop terrace or in the courtyard.
-Expect fresh-squeezed orange juice, mint tea, msemen and baghrir pancakes, fresh bread, local honey, olive oil, amlou (argan spread), cheese, olives, eggs, and seasonal fruit.
-Riad breakfasts are often a highlight and far more generous than hotel continental offerings.
+Nearly all riads include a traditional Moroccan breakfast in the room price, served on the rooftop terrace or in the courtyard.
+A typical spread includes fresh-squeezed orange juice, mint tea, msemen and baghrir pancakes, fresh bread, local honey, olive oil, amlou (argan and almond spread), cheese, olives, eggs, and seasonal fruit.
+Riad breakfasts are far more generous than standard hotel offerings and are often a highlight of the stay.

 Everything you need for exploring the Red City, from Jemaa el-Fna to the souks and beyond.

-Read moreHow to travel Morocco on any budget with tips on accommodation, transport, food, and activities.
+Read GuideHow to travel Morocco on any budget with tips on accommodation, transport, food, and activities.